 Fifth, higher level governmental units have a legitimate role to play in arbitrating conflicts between lower level governmental units.
 At the world wide level this means that the UN and the International Court of Justice have a legitimate role in arbitrating conflicts related to the implementation of the mechanism between sovereign nations, and that a national government has a legitimate role in arbitrating conflicts between component states in a federation and so on down to the lowest level.
 The function of each higher level governmental unit is determined by the domiciliaries of its members through collective desicionmaking.
-These domicilaries may delegate desicionmaking authority to experts representing higher level units, but can withdraw such delegation if the experts abuse their power.
+These domicilaries may delegate desicionmaking authority to higher level units, but can withdraw such delegation if the delegated authority is abused.